 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Avascular necrosis or AVN, also called osteonecrosis, is a condition that occurs when areas of bone die because of poor blood supply.
+Avascular necrosis or AVN, also called osteonecrosis, is a condition that happens when parts of bone die because of poor blood supply.

 Up to half of children treated for acute lymphoblastic leukemia (ALL) have some degree of AVN.
-Children who have received a bone marrow transplantation are also at high risk of developing AVN.
+Children who have received a bone marrow transplant have some degree of AVN.
+Children who received a bone marrow transplant are also at high risk of developing AVN.

 Damage to bones and joints can lead to long-term problems including joint collapse and arthritis.

 Some patients may need surgery to improve blood flow and relieve pressure within the bone.
-If damage is severe or joint collapse occurs, patients may eventually need joint replacement surgery.
+If there is severe damage or joint collapse, your child may eventually need a joint replacement.

 Pain and disability usually depend on:

-When blood vessels are too small or become damaged or clogged, nutrients and oxygen cannot get to the bone, and bone cells begin to die.
+When blood vessels are too small or become damaged or clogged, nutrients and oxygen cannot get to the bone.
+Bone cells begin to die.

 The main goals of treatment are pain control, maintaining joint function, and preventing further damage.